Blog

 1. Superior Hydration and Kidney Protection

-2. Lower Carbohydrate Load and Obesity Prevention
+2. Lower Carbohydrates and Obesity Prevention

-Wet food is almost always much lower in carbohydrates and higher in animal protein and fat than dry food.
+Wet food is almost always lower in carbohydrates and higher in animal protein and fat than dry food.

 3. Palatability and Aroma